Darkglass-Electronics/Plugin-Dev-Setup/MULTI-THREADING.md

 ## RT priority

 The plugin host used in Anagram reports to plugins the RT priority they should use for new threads through [threads:schedPriority](http://ardour.org/lv2/threads/#schedPriority) and [threads:schedPolicy](http://ardour.org/lv2/threads/#schedPolicy).
+See [LV2-FEATURES.md](LV2-FEATURES.md).

-If you do not have access to this LV2 extension value (e.g. using a framework that does not expose it), you can use `MOD_PLUGIN_THREAD_PRIORITY` environment variable, which is hardcoded to `57`.
+If you do not have access to these LV2 extension values (e.g. using a framework that does not expose them), you can use `MOD_PLUGIN_THREAD_PRIORITY` environment variable, which is hardcoded to `56`.

 ## Example